Wim Wagemans – Introduction

 Wim has around five hectares of vines which he tends using biodynamic principles.
 He has Carignan, Grenache Blanc, Syrah and Chardonnay.

-The harvest in 2017 was almost non-existent for Wim but he was able to retrieve a tiny allocation of one of his 2017 wines and a couple of his 2016 wines for us to bring to Australia.
+The harvest in 2020 was, again almost non-existent for Wim but he was able to retrieve a tiny allocation for us to bring to Australia.

 Wim does not use any sulphites in his wines.